-Figure 5.16: Manner of Collision by Crash Severity, data courtesy MnDOT
+Figure 5.17: Chemical Impairment Crash Severity (5-year averages), data courtesy MnDOT

 Number and Severity of Crashes involving Chemical Impairment (5-year averages)

 Crashes involving chemical impairment include people who have been drinking alcohol, taking illicit drugs, or who have been taking medications.
 Overall the number of chemical impairment crashes occurring within the region has been decreasing over time.
 However the number of FSI crashes related to chemical impairment has seen a small steady increase since around 2018.